|Classification||Reason for test||Prevention|

 The maximum duration of childcare leave is one year.

-If a mother takes childcare leave and a father takes childcare leave for the same child, 100% of the average monthly wage (up to KRW 1.5 million) is paid for the first three months of the childcare leave of the father.
-(If the order of leave is reversed, the wage is paid for the month of the childcare leave of the father).
+If a mother takes maternity leave and a father takes paternity leave for the same child, 100% of the average monthly wage (maximum*: first child KRW 1.5 million, from second child KRW 2 million) (Same applies when the order of leave is reversed, childcare leave bonus system for the father).

-Additional KRW 100,000 is given to companies subject to preferential support when employees take childcare leave for the first time within the companies (Incentive No. 1)
+Additional KRW 100,000 is given to companies subject to preferential support when an employee takes a childcare leave for the first time within the companies (Incentive No. 1)

 Workers who have children 6 years old or younger (only applies to children born after January 1, 2008) who are not yet in elementary school, can apply for reduced working hours (15-30 hours a week) during the childcare period